Retool is a fast way for engineers to build internal tools. Here’s a 4 minute video demo.

 Investing in on-premise Retool may sound counterintuitive at first glance.

-We oftentimes associate on-premise software with larger, enterprise companies, but that’s often not the case.
+We often associate on-premise software with larger, enterprise companies, but that too is not necessarily the case any longer.
 For example, since we made our self-hosted offering available self-serve, we've seen companies self-host for a variety of reasons, including for performance (given you can now locate Retool in the same region as your database), security, or just business continuity.

 Should more forms of software be self-hostable?
-We think, potentially, yes.
+We think yes.
 As deployment tooling gets better, it's possible that many forms of SaaS software will have self-hostable versions, especially those that interact with sensitive data, or require special permissions.

 That said, there are downsides to supporting on-prem: